 Alternatively, buying an inexpensive used car means you are more likely to opt for collision only coverage, which only protects your vehicle in the event of a car accident.
 Collision coverage is narrower coverage and is therefore much less expensive.
 You can use a car insurance calculator to determine how much you’ll save by choosing these different levels of coverage.

-There is one case where a used car may be more expensive to insure than a new car, and that’s if you buy a car that is very likely to be stolen or has been stolen before.
-The more likely your car is to be stolen, the higher your car insurance rates.
+There is one case when an older car may be more expensive to insure than a new car, and that’s if you buy a car that is likely to be stolen or has been stolen before.
+The more likely a thief will steal your car, the higher your car insurance rates.
 Late model cars typically don’t have as many anti-theft features as newer cars, so in some cases, may be more expensive to insure.
 The Insurance Bureau of Canada publishes a list each year of the most stolen cars in Canada, and 8 out of 10 are models over ten years old.
 If you are considering purchasing an older car, double check the model against this list.
+Most of the time, the list is filled with pickup trucks, the majority of them being Ford F-series trucks.

 But what about buying a car that’s already been stolen?
-Most articles on the internet focus on how to avoid buying a stolen car accidentally, but if you intentionally want to purchase a car that was stolen and recovered, you’ll need to contact your provider for a car insurance quote in advance to find out if they’ll even insure the car.
+Most articles on the internet focus on how to avoid buying a stolen car accidentally.
+If you intentionally want to purchase a stolen car, from a police auction, contact your provider for a car insurance quote in advance to find out if they’ll even insure the car.
 Your insurance company will likely require an inspection before purchasing the vehicle because many stolen cars are damaged.

-Safer cars tend to cost less to insure because most insurance policies contain coverage for medical bills if you’re injured in a car accident.
+Safer cars tend to cost less to insure because most insurance policies contain coverage for medical bills if a car accident results in injury.
 Most cars have standard safety features like airbags, anti-lock brakes, and traction control and these go a long way towards protecting you in the event of an accident.

 But in today’s world of technology, most car companies have shifted from protection during accidents to the prevention of accidents altogether.
 Safety features like rear-view cameras, adaptive cruise control, automatic emergency braking, lane departure warning, and blind spot detection have gone beyond simple protection.
 Instead, these features prevent accidents from occurring – good news for insurance providers and sure to score you a few dollars off your insurance premium.